Hatchin/GitComm/README.md

 When pushing, if it repeatedly asks for username and password, you want system to remember your username

 `git config --global credential.https://github.com.username <your_username>`

+- To remember username and password: [check here](https://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-on-github)

+- To change a new user:
+  `git config [--global] credential.username "new_username"`